rhoondev/comeback-kitchen/README.md

 * Seasoning
 * Boiling

+This project is still a work in process.
+A list of all current and planned features can be found [here](https://docs.google.com/document/d/1NuB3CT_3VS6INMH4pw8s-wMEcc9o-rb2ZLLaVK4x4oo/edit?usp=sharing).

 ## Known Issues

-This project is still a work in process.

 * Pinch pose for interacting with objects needs to be swapped out with a grab pose
-* Cooking section is incomplete.
+* Cooking section is incomplete
-* Preparation section has functional cutting logic but the gameplay loop needs to be refactored and is currently not functional; knife prefab will require modification to correctly interact with sliceable objects
+* Preparation section is incomplete; has functional cutting logic but the gameplay loop needs to be refactored and is currently not functional; knife prefab will require modification to correctly interact with sliceable objects
 * Transparent materials such as the olive oil bottle, measuring cup, and jar, need to be converted to interactable materials (may require custom shader)
 * Knob interaction does not work as intended
 * Faucet interaction does not work as intended